expressjs/method-override/README.md

 To use a query string value to override the method, specify the query string key as a string argument to the `methodOverride` function.
 To then make the call, send  a `POST` request to a URL with the overridden method as the value of that query string key.
+This method of using a query value would typically be used in conjunction with plain HTML `<form>` elements when trying to support legacy browsers but still use newer methods.

 ```js
 var connect        = require('connect')